 - Co-morbidity contributes uncertainty to classifying the most responsible diagnosis.

-- Since a person may not be hospitalized, or may be hospitalized several times for the same disease or injury event, or discharged from more than one hospital (when transferred) for the same injury event, hospitalization data provide only a crude measure of the prevalence of a cause.
+- Hospitalization data provide only a crude measure of the condition being quantified since a person may not be hospitalized, may be hospitalized several times for the same disease or injury event, or discharged from more than one hospital (when transferred) for the same disease or injury event.

 - Data are influenced by factors that are unrelated to health status such as availability and accessibility of care, and administrative policies and procedures.
 This may influence comparisons between areas and over time.

-- Effective April 1, 2006 hospitalizations for adult patients with mental health codes are now being collected in the Ontario Mental Health Reporting System (OHMRS) when an adult requires a stay in a designated bed in a hospital.
-This change will result in a reduction of hospitalizations captured in the hospital separation data, under the Mental Health ICD-10, Chapter V – Mental and Behavioural Disorders (F00-F99).
+- Effective April 1, 2006, hospitalizations for adults occupying designated mental health beds are collected in the Ontario Mental Health Reporting System (OHMRS).
+This change will result in a reduction of hospitalizations captured in the hospital separation data, under Chapter 5: Mental and Behavioural Disorders.

 REFERENCES AND RESOURCES

 - Association of Public Health Epidemiologists in Ontario – Hospitalization Data